DOI10.47051/CWWY4931

 Reader support helps us keep the Reptiles of Ecuador book 100% free.

 Conservation: Least Concern Believed to be safe from extinction given current circumstances..
 Euspondylus maculatus is proposed to be included in this category, instead of Data Deficient,7 because the species is distributed over a region of the Amazonian slopes of the Andes that holds large areas of continuous unspoiled forest.
-Unfortunately, the northern portion of the Cordillera del Cóndor is being cleared to make room for large-scale opencast mining operations.8 Although images of living specimens assignable to E. maculatus are available online (Appendix 1),5 the species remains to be formally “rediscovered.”
+Unfortunately, the northern portion of the Cordillera del Cóndor is being cleared to make room for large-scale open-pit mining operations.8 Although images of living specimens assignable to E. maculatus are available online (Appendix 1),5 the species remains to be formally “rediscovered.”
 Euspondylus maculatus has not been recorded in Peru for over a century and taxonomic work is required to clarify the status of Ecuadorian populations.1,7

-Distribution: Euspondylus maculatus is distributed along the upper Amazon basin and adjacent foothills of the Andes in southeastern Ecuador (Fig. 2) and northwestern Peru.
+Distribution: Euspondylus maculatus is distributed along the upper Amazon basin and adjacent foothills of the Andes in southeastern Ecuador (Fig. 2) and northwestern Perú.

 Distribution of Euspondylus maculatus in Ecuador